 Admissions decisions are guided by the school’s mission, philosophy, and beliefs in which the central aim is to develop students who are “caring individuals, critical thinkers, and responsible world citizens”.
 Consequently, the school will consider applicants on the basis of their ability to succeed in the school’s programs and to actively contribute to the quality of school life.
 Furthermore, the school subscribes to the International Baccalaureate standards and values as reflected in the Learner Profile.
 In all decisions a student’s social, emotional, and educational needs and potential are at the center of the admissions assessment process.

-Admissions decisions follow clearly established procedures involving staff members in admissions, in the academic administration, and counselling and teacher specialists.
+Admissions decisions follow clearly established procedures involving staff members in admissions, in the academic administration, and counseling and teacher specialists.
 In the review process the Director’s decision is final regarding all applications for admissions.

 UAS admits students of any race, color, or national and ethnic background to all the rights, privileges, programs and activities accorded to or made available to students at the school.
 The enrollment or reenrollment of students requiring English-language (ELL) and Learning Support (LSC) may be limited in line with program and staffing policies as defined academic requirements.

 Universal American School works to meet the needs of children of determination to the best of its ability.
 The schools’ leadership, teachers and administration support students who experience SEND by providing them with complete access to UAS curriculum and fully including them in all aspects of the UAS community.